 What is OCPI?

-OCPI (Open Charge Point Interface) is an open protocol that enables roaming between EV charging networks.
+OCPI (Open Charge Point Interface) is an open protocol, maintained by the EVRoaming Foundation, that enables roaming between EV charging networks.
 If OCPP is how chargers talk to their backend, OCPI is how backends talk to each other.

 Think of it like credit card networks.
 Your Visa card works at any merchant, regardless of which bank issued it.
-OCPI creates the same interoperability for EV charging — a driver with one eMSP account can charge on any CPO's network.
+OCPI creates the same interoperability for EV charging — a driver with one eMSP account can charge on any CPO's network without a separate contract for each operator.

 CPO (Charge Point Operator)